ContextMapper/contextmapper.github.io/_docs/generators/generators.md

 <img src="/img/plantuml-cargo-booking-context.png" alt="Cargo Booking Context" width="500px">

 ## MDSL (Micro-)Service Contracts
-With our [MDSL](https://socadk.github.io/MDSL/) generator you can generate (micro-)service contracts out of your Context Maps.
+With our [MDSL](https://socadk.github.io/MDSL/) generator you can generate (micro-)service contracts from your Context Maps (or, more precisely, from upstream bounded contexts that expose at least one aggregate that contains at least one operation in a service or entity).
-The resulting contracts illustrate how you can derive (micro-)services from strategic DDD context maps and aim for providing assistance regarding how your system can be implemented in an (micro-)service-oriented architecture.
+The resulting contracts illustrate how you can derive (micro-)services from strategic DDD context maps and provide assistance regarding how to implement your system as a (micro-)service-oriented architecture.

-This is an example [MDSL](https://socadk.github.io/MDSL/) service contract for our [insurance example](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/insurance-example):
+This is an examplary [MDSL](https://socadk.github.io/MDSL/) service contract for our [insurance example](https://github.com/ContextMapper/context-mapper-examples/tree/master/src/main/cml/insurance-example):

 <div class="highlight"><pre><span></span><span class="c">// Generated from DDD Context Map &#39;Insurance-Example_Context-Map.cml&#39; at 21.10.2019 17:48:52 CEST.</span>